JGefroh/angular-styleguide/README.md

 ## All
 * Wrap all files in [IIFEs](https://en.wikipedia.org/wiki/Immediately-invoked_function_expression).
   * This creates a scope for your variables that is limited to that specific file.
-* Use 'use strict';
+* Use `'use strict'` at the top of every IIFE.;
 * Place the angular boilerplate up on top (eg. `angular.module...`).
   * Putting it on the bottom makes it harder to find.
-* Use named functions when passing in functions to angular.
+* Use named functions when passing functions to angular.
 * Don't assign angular to anything.

 ### Good!
 Do this: